Erebot/Plop/docs/src/Installation.rst

     # For apt-based distributions such as Debian or Ubuntu
     $ apt-get install git

-    # For yum-based distributions such as Fedora / RHEL (RedHat)
+    # For yum-based distributions such as Fedora / RHEL / CentOS
     $ yum install git

+    # For dnf-based distributions such as newer Fedora releases
+    $ dnf install git

     # For urpmi-based distributions such as MES (Mandriva)
     $ urpmi git